sonata-nfv/tng-gtk-usr/README.md

 This si designed to be used with dockers.
 Using the Dockerfile you can build and run the container.
 It will connect to he postgresql DB of the tango project (son-postgress container).

-Once done, you will have the api available at http://tng-gtk-usr:4567 with this endpoints:
+Once done, you will have the api available at http://tng-gtk-usr:4567 with the following endpoints:

 ## /users
 GET